poornachandraks/flask-prac/README.md

-Made a simple Flask Project
+Made a simple Flask Project which uses Jinja templating.

+It has a clear structure for a flask project.
+It is used for transferring simple assets between people.